 You will eventually try a bucket which are notoriously famous in Thailand.
 These buckets are literally buckets for the beach that are filled with booze.
 Redbull, coke and rum is pretty standard.
 While these are fine to have they are large and they are strong.
 I wouldn’t recommend drinking more than two.
 I’ve tried more and couldn’t tell you what happened.

 21. Know How Much You’re Spending

 Getting used to a new currency can be tricky and often times you’ll throw money at things without realizing how much you’re spending.
 Download an app like XE Currency so you can convert prices on the spot.

 Flights in Thailand can be dirt cheap, especially if you don’t need to pay for checked baggage (all the more reason to pack light).
 Check out airlines like AirAsia and Nok Air to get around on a budget.
 You can compare prices using Skyscanner, a site I use to book pretty much all of my flights.
 And download the app so you can do it all from your phone.

 23. Budget for ATM Fees

 ATMs will limit how much you can take out and though I don’t recommend taking too much out it will save you money to take out larger chunks of cash.
-Budget appropriately for these fees or get a bank card that doesn’t charge extra fees like Charles Schwab which is unfortauntely this is only available for Americans.
+Budget appropriately for these fees or get a bank card that doesn’t charge extra fees like Charles Schwab which is unfortunately only available for Americans.